andre-st/goodreads-toolbox/dict/README.md

   dictionaries and `sm` small ones (somehow optimized), `lst` just means list in order to indicate an ASCII file with one word per line

+Smaller dictionaries are usually a subset of the larger ones, so you should start with the smaller ones to test.
+Since all Toolbox programs cache their results for some days, switching to the larger dictionaries in addition will not waste time with downloading already present results.

 ## ngram-en-lg.lst